AlfredoRamos/phpbb-ext-simple-spoiler/README.md

 - Click on `Disable` and confirm.
 - Go back to `Manage extensions` > `Simple Spoiler` > `Delete data` and confirm.

-### Translations
+### Contributors

-Thanks to the following people for contributing with translations:
+Thanks to the following people for contributing to the extension:

 - [Smayliks](https://www.phpbb.com/community/memberlist.php?mode=viewprofile&u=185974) - Russian (`ru`) language